aws-samples/amazon-kinesis-data-analytics-examples/SASLSCRAMAuth/README.md

 )
 ```

-Please make sure that you replace the bootstrap servers along with username and password in the jass.config entry above.
+Please make sure that you replace the bootstrap servers along with username and password in the jaas.config entry above.